- Within walking distance of several subway lines and major attractions

 About 30 to 90 minutes from three airports

 New York has three nearby airports: JFK, LaGuardia, and Newark (in New Jersey).
 Flying into JFK or LaGuardia is typically easiest and the least time consuming.
 From JFK, it's a flat-rate taxi to anywhere in Manhattan.
 From LaGuardia, it's about a 30-minute metered cab ride to midtown Manhattan.
 Rides from Newark can take over 90 minutes.
 Don't forget to tip your driver 15 to 25 percent.

-To save some cash, group shuttles are available at all three airports for about $15 per person.
+To save some cash, group shuttles are available at all three airports.
 For more information on the shuttles, go to Super Shuttle or New York Airport Service.
-You can also take public transit from any of the airports for as little as $7.5 per person, but travel times can take up to two hours and involve a lot of lugging bags up and down stairs.
+You can also take public transit from any of the airports for as little as $8 per person, but travel times can take up to two hours and involve a lot of lugging bags up and down stairs.

 Separate Bedroom / Living Room Space